flybywiresim/docs/docs/aircraft/a32nx/feature-guides/loading-fuel-weight.md

     When starting the aircraft from a **Cold and Dark** state, please be aware of the following important information:

     - **INIT FUEL PRED** must be completed before departure.
-(This is detailed in our [beginner guide](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-fuel-pred).
-Please ensure that you complete this step when preparing the MCDU.)
+(This is detailed in our [beginner guide](../../../pilots-corner/a32nx/a32nx-beginner-guide/preparing-mcdu. md#init-fuel-pred).
+    Please ensure that you complete this step when preparing the MCDU).
     - Failure to complete the `INIT FUEL PRED` page before starting an engine will display `INITIALIZE WEIGHT/CG` in amber on the MCDU Scratchpad.
     - When there is a GW mismatch of more than 7 tonnes between the values calculated aerodynamically and the value calculated using the inputted ZFW and fuel flow `CHECK
     WEIGHT` will be displayed in amber on the MCDU Scratchpad.

-    See [flyPadOS 3 - Development Version](flypados3/settings.md#aircraft-options--pin-programs) settings page if you wish to change the weight unit used by the aircraft systems.
+    See [flyPadOS 3 - Development Version](../../common/flypados3/settings.md#aircraft-options--pin-programs) settings page if you wish to change the weight unit used by the aircraft systems.

 #### Loading Guide

 !!! warning "Fuel, Weights, and Balance When Not Starting Cold & Dark"
     The process described in this section is for starting the flight at a gate/ramp in a cold and dark state.

-    If you start your flight on the runway or in the air, the loading process will only work if the Boarding Time [settings](flypados3/settings.md#sim-options) in the flyPad EFB are set to `Instant`.
+    If you start your flight on the runway or in the air, the loading process will only work if the Boarding Time [settings](../../common/flypados3/settings.md#sim-options) in the flyPad EFB are set to `Instant`.
 This is deliberate, as simulating the entire fueling or boarding process when starting from the runway does not make sense.

 ##### Finding the Payload Screen